 If you are interested to see the research please contact us.

-Activity purpose: The CWMT training is part of our objective for the WTF team to be equipped with the skills to be able to work with charities, local organisations, schools, youth groups and individuals to improve attitudes to mental health by implementing early intervention programmes.
+Activity purpose: The CWMT training is part of our goal for the WTF team to be equipped with the skills to be able to work with charities, local organisations, schools, youth groups and individuals to improve attitudes to mental health by implementing early intervention programmes.

 Outcome: The Charlie Waller Memorial Trust is a charity set up, much like ours was, in the aftermath of the suicide of their son, Charlie, at the age of 28.
 Their aim, like ours is to “increase awareness of the signs and the dangers of depression amongst young people and to encourage those who may be depressed to seek help.
 It also encourages those that are well to pick up the symptoms in others and persuade them to get help”.